mathpopo/PSP/README.md

 --------------------------
 ## Dataset

-You can download the RPC dataset by this two urls:
+You can download the RPC dataset by these two urls:
     https://www.kaggle.com/diyer22/retail-product-checkout-dataset
     https://pan.baidu.com/s/1vrrLaSpJe5JxT3zhYfOaog